COVID-19 Statewide Update

 How are COVID-19 cases progressing in each county?

 How many hospitalizations are there?

-On Thursday, there were 75 fewer hospitalizations due to confirmed COVID-19 and 14 fewer cases in intensive care units.
+On Sunday, there were 121 more hospitalizations due to confirmed COVID-19 and there were 5 fewer cases in intensive care units.

 Positive COVID-19 hospital patients